FabioMGiacomini/Single-Post-Meta-Description/single-post-meta-description/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to add for every post a different meta description tag in html head.
+The easiest way to add in the post page, a personalized content inside the meta description html tag

 == Description ==
 This plugin adds a new field in every post, where you can write a text that will be inserted in the related meta tag, located in the head section.